This site requires JavaScript, please enable it in your browser!

 By Waynesworld85, with 3 replies.

-Last reply by extremejava, almost 14 years ago:
+Last reply by extremejava, over 14 years ago:

 You can either use the java.util.Date class or as suggested above use the System.currentTimeMillis() approach.
 Both are effectively same.